 - Start by loading data for only one Plant or one Department.

-- Only load one Job first, then a subset of Jobs and then all Jobs.
-Examine the data at each point to look for problems with the schedule such as durations, sequences, and predecessor-successor constraints.
+- Only load one Job first, then a subset of Jobs, and then all Jobs.
+Examine the data at each point to look for problems with the schedule, such as durations, sequences, and predecessor-successor constraints.

 - Start by only using the fields marked as “Required” in the Interface Setup Wizard.
-Once everything is working then add optional fields as necessary.
+Once everything is working, then add optional fields as necessary.

-What data fields are required in PlanetTogether APS?
+What are data fields required in PlanetTogether APS?